-GST Council Sets Up GoM On Reduction In GST On Health Insurance; Cuts Rate On Cancer Drugs
+GST Council sets up GoM on reduction in GST on health insurance; cuts rate on cancer drugs

-New Delhi, Sep 9: GST Council headed by Union Finance Minister Nirmala Sitharaman on Monday decided to set up a Group of Ministers (GoM) on reducing tax rate on life and health insurance and cut GST on cancer drugs and namkeens.
+NEW DELHI, Sep 9: GST Council headed by Union Finance Minister Nirmala Sitharaman today decided to set up a Group of Ministers (GoM) on reducing tax rate on life and health insurance and cut GST on cancer drugs and namkeens.

 Briefing reporters on the outcome of the 54th GST Council meeting, Sitharaman said it has decided to have a Group of Ministers (GoM) to look into the GST rate on life and health insurance.